Feynman Categories: Examples

 \section{Examples}

-In this section, we give old and new examples of Feynman categories.
+In this section, we give examples of Feynman categories.
+We treat the usual notions of operad-like structures in our framework as well as new examples.

 We start with those indexed over a basic category $\GG$ and is variations.
-These yield all the usual suspects, like operads, colored operads, PROPs, properads, cyclic operads, modular operads, etc..

-Furthermore, many of the constructions like the modular envelope or the PROP generated by an operad can be understood via push--forwards and pull--backs.
-This also allows us to give not so classical notions and their relations.
-Such as ungraded-modular operads and nc-modular and ungraded nc-modular operads and their relation to di--operads, PROPs, etc., which are for instance helpful in string topology constructions, see e.g. \cite{hoch1}.
+These yield all the usual suspects like operads, colored operads, PROPs, properads, cyclic operads, modular operads, etc..
+Furthermore, many constructions like the modular envelope or the PROP generated by an operad can be understood via push-forward and pull-back.
+This allows us to also study not-so-classical notions and their relations, such as ungraded, nc, and non-$\Sigma$ variants of modular operads which are for instance helpful in string topology constructions, see e.g. \ \cite{hoch1}.
+We will start this section by discussing the basic Feynman category $\GG$ of aggregates of corollas which is a full subcategory of the Borisov--Manin category of graphs.
+Indeed all classical examples can be obtained via decorations, in the technical sense as defined in \S\ref{decopar}, and restrictions from this basic example.

-The next set of examples we treat are algebras over (colored) operads.
-In our theory these are on the same footing.
-So in particular, we get free algebras this way.
+The next set of examples we treat are actually of a simpler kind, namely those that have trivial $\V$ or variations thereof.
+This includes the basic example of \S\ref{surjpar} as well as injections, crossed simplicial groups and the augmented simplicial category.
+Among these examples are also Feynman categories whose $\F$-$\opcat$ are algebras over (colored) operads.
+Thus, in our theory operads and algebras over them are on the same footing.
+In particular, we get free algebras this way.
+To fully grasp these examples however, one needs the theory of enrichments \S\ref{enrichedsec} and the construction of $\FF^{hyp}$ given in \S\ref{hypersec}.

 \begin{nota} In the following if $\V$ is actually a subcategory of $\F$, we just write $\imath$ for the inclusion without further ado.
 Also, since it often happens that the categories we regard are subcategories which contain {\em all objects}, we recall that the standard nomenclature for these subcategories is {\em wide} subcategories. \end{nota}